 Yet oleic is not an EFA, helps with cell regeneration, provides skin softening properties, and is also moisturising?

 I’m trying to understand fatty acid profiles, but going around in circles can you please help?

-Us folks at The Naked Chemist, love this interesting but little known fatty acid, it has many benefits, and is just great for helping skin conditions:
+Fortunately, we love this interesting but little known fatty acid, it has many benefits, and is just great for helping many of the following skin conditions:

 Omega 6 Fatty Acids

 Essential fatty acids (EFAs) are nutrients that our bodies need in a similar way to vitamins and minerals.
 There are many kinds of EFA’s, fish oil, for instance, belongs to just one kind of family – Omega 3.
 Other families include Omega 6 and Omega 9.